graphlab-fr/cosma-core/sample/en/configuration.md

 - click on Development then Show Web Inspector (requires clicking on Preferences then Enable Development Tools) ;
 - open the cosmoscope in your web browser and use the browser's development tools;
-- or you can consult Cosma's source code, specifically `/cosmoscope/template.njk` (for the HTML structure of the cosmoscope), `/cosmoscope/styles.css` and `/cosmoscope/print.css` (for the print styles).
+- or you can examine Cosma's source code, specifically `/cosmoscope/template.njk` (for the HTML structure of the cosmoscope), `/cosmoscope/styles.css` and `/cosmoscope/print.css` (for the print styles).

 **Tip:** cosmoscope styles use CSS variables to define the colors and fonts.
 You can redefine these variables to change all the interface elements they apply to.
 In the example below, the `custom.css` file contains declarations that change the fonts used in the cosmoscope: